Python function decorators

 g is called the “decorator.”

-Here we look at several examples using decorators in Python, compare them to similar situations in Haskell, and discuss how lambdas let us achieve the same result conveniently without having a special syntax for decorators.
+Here we look at several examples using decorators in Python, compare them to similar situations in Haskell, and discuss how lambdas let us achieve the same result without having a special syntax for decorators.

 Uses of decorators